Visiting in Spring

 If you like to avoid crowds, spring is the quietest time to visit the park.
 But please remember that Yellowstone is at a high elevation and while our calendars say spring, it may seem more like winter to some.

-In May, when the park's interior roads begin to open, the park awakens from a long winter and the large mammals here begin to give birth.
+Other park roads to popular features begin to open to public wheeled vehicle travel the 3rd Friday in April By May, the park awakens from a long winter and the large mammals here begin to give birth.
 The beautiful red colored baby bison arrive first, followed by baby elk and then the emergence of mother bears and their cubs.

 As June gets going, some days are closer to winter than summer here.
 As the snow abates, wildflowers begin to cover the landscape.This is a great time to visit, but the days can be cold and wet.
 Many of the hiking trails are still snowed in, but there is good hiking in the north end of the park.